-If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to the Student Support Services Office in Albany Quadrangle (503-768-7192).
+If you have a disability that may impact your academic performance, you may request accommodations by submitting documentation to the Office of Student Accessibility in Albany Quadrangle (503-768-7192).
 After you have submitted documentation and filled out paperwork there for the current semester requesting accommodations, staff in that office will notify faculty of the accommodations for which you are eligible.